 Five Ways to Be an Ally to People with Disabilities

-February is Jewish Disability Awareness and Inclusion Month, a month dedicated to raising awareness of people with disabilities in Jewish communities and striving toward fostering inclusive Jewish communities for people with disabilities.
+February is Jewish Disability Awareness, Acceptance, and Inclusion Month, a month dedicated to raising awareness of people with disabilities in Jewish communities and striving toward fostering inclusive Jewish communities for people with disabilities.
 Rabbi David Saperstein, former director of the Religious Action Center of Reform Judaism, explains,

 As Jews, we therefore have a religious obligation to actively include people with disabilities in our community and to advocate for their full inclusion in all facets of society.
 This month, as we highlight disability inclusion and work toward disability inclusion in our Jewish communities all year long, here are five easy ways to be an individual ally to people with disabilities:

-The most important element of being an ally to any marginalized group is to listen to that group and take your lead from them.
+The most important element (and often one of the hardest parts) of being an ally to any marginalized group is to listen to that group and take your lead from them.
 No one knows how to advocate for people with disabilities better than people with disabilities themselves.
-Being an ally is not about taking charge – it’s about learning from people with disabilities and modeling your disability inclusion and advocacy efforts based on their priorities, concerns, and feedback.
+Being an ally is not about taking charge – it’s about being will to learn from people with disabilities and modeling your inclusion and advocacy efforts based on their priorities, concerns, and feedback.

 When speaking about people with disabilities, avoid ableist language, which includes words such as “retarded” and “crippled” and derogatory language using disability metaphors (i.e. seeing something wrong and comparing it to a physical or mental disability).
 Many disability rights organizations support the use of person-first language, which puts the focus on the person first, rather than on their disability.
 For example, rather than saying “a disabled person,” say “a person with disabilities”; rather than “an autistic person,” say “a person with autism.”
 It is important to note that some people self-identify with disability first language – particularly within the deaf community – and that’s OK.
 As allies, our first responsibility is to respect someone else’s self-label (see #1 on this list!) – but as a general rule, person-first language is the most respectful way to reference to people with disabilities.

 All communities should be inclusive of people with disabilities, but most were not built with them in mind.
 While it is important to remove physical barriers to people with disabilities, it is just as important – if not more so – to change attitudes toward people with disabilities.
 It is also important to understand that “disability” is a broad term that encompasses more than just physical disabilities; we must also work to ensure that people with mental disabilities are fully integrated into our communities.
 The URJ Ruderman Disabilities Inclusion Learning Center offers a variety of resources on disability inclusion.

-- Advocate for disability rights.
 We cannot create communities that are fully inclusive of people with disabilities if our laws and societal structures limit the ability of people with disabilities to live independently with economic security.
 The Jewish Disability Network, a coalition of more than two dozen Jewish organizations working for disability rights, hosts an annual Jewish Disability Advocacy Day.
 Learn more at www.rac.org/disabilities.

-Jewish Disability Awareness and Inclusion Month is a great time to raise up the issue of disability inclusion in the Jewish community, but it is essential that we work to be strong allies every month of the year and dedicate ourselves to cementing disability inclusion as a pillar of our Jewish communal values.
+Jewish Disability Awareness, Acceptance, and Inclusion Month is a great time to raise up the issue of disability inclusion in the Jewish community, but it is essential that we work to be strong allies every month of the year and dedicate ourselves to cementing disability inclusion as a pillar of our Jewish communal values.